joelconnects/FlipTheBlinds/README.md

 ## Usage

- * **Modal Presentations**
+### Modal Presentations

-  * Assign the `transitioningDelegate` of the view controller being presented to the presenting view controller.
+  * Assign the `transitioningDelegate` property of the view controller being presented to the presenting view controller.
   * Add an extension to the presenting view controller that includes methods for the `UIViewControllerTransitioningDelegate`.
-  * Return instances of the `FTBAnimationController(displayType:direction:speed:)` animator object for presenting and dismissing.
+  * Return instances of the `FTBAnimationController` animator object using `FTBAnimationController(displayType:direction:speed:)` for presenting and dismissing.

 ```swift